igorhosantos/towerdefensegame/README.md

 # How to play:

 - Select a building card, click on the field to build it.
-- Defend your castle from the enemie waves.
+- Defend your castle from the enemy waves.

 # Control: